nixpkgs-architecture/pkgs-modules/use-cases/deep-replace.md

      discover after a lengthy debugging session.

-2. Nested scopes are difficult to locate, and the relationship between parent scopes and child scopes is not opaque to users.
+2. Nested scopes are difficult to locate, and the relationship between parent scopes and child scopes is opaque to users.
    - See [Nested Overlays](#Nested-Ex) example.

 3. With ad-hoc recipes and flakes there isn't standardized usage of